 - pay off debt, make smart savings & build wealth

 Be inspired by how Sorcha Coyle is becoming financially empowered, through leading a life she loves and by empowering other expat teachers.
-Read on to find out more about her exciting story, which is part of the Finance for Freedom series.
+Read on to find out more about her exciting story, which is part of the series about creating financial security.

 I am a single Irish 31-year-old teacher who is in her sixth year of teaching in the Middle East.
 My parents live in Ireland while my brother, John, is in Toronto.
 My dad is a carpenter and my mam is a teacher, although both are retired now.

 In addition to my teaching job abroad, I run a wonderful community called Empowering Expat Teachers whose mission is to empower future and current expat teachers to lead personally, professionally, and financially rewarding lives.

 I have always been a good saver and I have always had at least one job during secondary school and university, either at weekends or in the holidays.
 I enjoy the security and independence that comes with having a decent stash of money in the bank.

 Six years ago, I decided that I wanted to be able to earn more while still travelling frequently, so I secured a job in a prestigious British school in Doha, Qatar.
 I ended up staying there for 4 extremely happy and successful years before I moved back to the UK for a year to do my MA in Applied Linguistics and English Language Teaching at King’s College London.
 After that, I came back out to Dubai to teach at another reputable British school.